stacksimplify/aws-eks-kubernetes-masterclass/09-ELB-Application-LoadBalancers/09-01-ALB-Ingress-Install/README.md

 Policy ARN:  arn:aws:iam::411686525067:policy/ALBIngressControllerIAMPolicy
 ```

-## PENDING - Step-05: ALB Ingress Controller Pre-requisite - 5: Create a Kubernetes service account named alb-ingress-controller in the kube-system namespace
+## Step-08: Create a Kubernetes service account named alb-ingress-controller in the kube-system namespace
 - We are using master branch instead of v1.1.4
 ```
 kubectl apply -f https://raw.githubusercontent.com/kubernetes-sigs/aws-alb-ingress-controller/master/docs/examples/rbac-role.yaml
 ```

-## Step-06: ALB Ingress Controller Pre-requisite - 6: Create an IAM role for the ALB Ingress Controller and attach the role to the service account created
+## Step-09: Create an IAM role for the ALB Ingress Controller and attach the role to the service account
 - Applicable only with `eksctl` managed clusters
 ```
 # Template